tapis-project/uh-hpc-in-the-cloud/block3/tapis-intro.md

 While CURL is straightforward it is not the most handy.
 Tapis has additional tools to make using it simplier, such as a Command Line Interface (CLI) and a Python library.
 ​
 These tools make it easier to utilize and build complex workflows and applications with Tapis using some of the programming and scripting skills you may already have.

+### Tapis can be simple

+You don't have to do a lot of complex things to use Tapis.
+If you just want something to automate taking data from one place and moving it to a compute system, run the computation and then move it back with one command from Tapis - you can do that (We will show you how today).
+Maybe others in your lab or department want to do the same thing you can share the application and they can run there data agains the same software and compute system as well.
 ​
 ### Full Tapis Documentation
 ​